Irina Bara

-Career review
+Career

 2017–19: WTA Tour debut, first quarterfinal & top 200

 Bara made her WTA Tour debut in singles at the 2017 Bucharest Open, when she lost as a wildcard player in the first round to Aliaksandra Sasnovich.

 Her next WTA tournament was also there, in 2018; she realized her first WTA Tour singles match-win, defeating Viktoriya Tomova in the first round, and then lost to Polona Hercog.
 At the 2018 Moscow River Cup, she defeated Ekaterina Alexandrova before she was eliminated by Anastasija Sevastova in the second round.

 In 2019, at the Baltic Open in Jūrmala, she reached her first and so far only quarterfinal, where she beat two Russian players, Margarita Gasparyan and Valentina Ivakhnenko, in the first two rounds, before losing to Sevastova.
 Her other WTA Tour performances that year were unsuccessful, losing in the first round in Acapulco to Beatriz Haddad Maia, in Bogotá to Sara Errani, in İstanbul to fellow Romanian Sorana Cîrstea, in Rabat to Hercog, and finally in Bucharest to Jaimee Fourlis.

 On 17 July 2017, Bara entered top 200 for the first time, getting to No. 199.
 On 2 July 2018, she entered the top 150, reaching No. 150.
 On 13 August 2018, she rose to No. 139, her highest singles ranking until 2020.
-Until 2020, Bara was unsuccessful in her attempt to reach a main-draw at any Grand Slam tournament.
+Until 2020, Bara did not reach a main-draw at any Grand Slam tournament.
 She failed in qualifying at all four events, in both 2018 and 2019, as well as at Wimbledon and the US Open in 2017.

-2020: Grand Slam debut & third round at the French Open
+2020: Major debut & third round at the French Open

 In March, Bara entered the main draw of the Lyon Open, passing through qualifying.
 In the main draw, she beat Tímea Babos, and then lost to Daria Kasatkina in the second round.
 In late September, Bara played the qualifying for the French Open, where she qualified for the first time for the main draw of a Grand Slam tournament.
-The other significant thing there, was that she also recorded her first win, defeating 26th seed Donna Vekić in straight sets.
-She won in the second round, after the retirement of Alison Van Uytvanck.
-In the third round against No. 3 seed Sofia Kenin, she could win only two games.
+The other significant thing there was that she also recorded her first win, defeating 26th seed Donna Vekić in straight sets.
+She passed the second round due to the retirement of Alison Van Uytvanck.
+In the third round, against No. 3 seed Sofia Kenin, she won only two games.
 Two weeks later, Bara reached a new career-high singles ranking, as world No. 115.

-2021: First WTA doubles & three more Challenger titles
+2021: First WTA Tour doubles & three more Challenger titles

-In May, Bara played her first $100k final in Bonita Springs which she lost to Katie Volynets.
-She played in the main draw at the French Open, but lost to Astra Sharma.
-As a result, on 28 June, she reached a new career-high singles ranking of world No. 112.
+In May, Bara played her first 100k final in Bonita Springs which she lost to Katie Volynets.
+She played in the main draw at the French Open but lost to Astra Sharma.
+As a result, she reached a new career-high singles ranking of world No. 112.

-In September, Irina won her first out of three WTA Challenger titles in the season, partnering with Ekaterine Gorgodze.
+In September, Irina won her first out of three WTA 125 titles in the season, partnering with Ekaterine Gorgodze.

 In October, Bara won her first WTA Tour title, playing again with Gorgodze at the Transylvania Open in her home country.